By Nicole D. Porter, The Sentencing Project

 Early supporters of Justice Reinvestment believed that these reform mechanisms could win bipartisan support, achieve some level of systemic reduction in correctional populations and serve as a wedge for more ambitious sentencing reforms in the future.
 JRI legislation in these early states has shown mixed results:

 In most of these early states, JRI measures to reduce prison populations were explicitly tied to commitments by the state to invest some portion of the savings in targeted “Million Dollar Blocks,” where millions of dollars are spent each year on incarcerating high proportions of working-age male residents in certain communities.
-Million-dollar blocks dramatize the trade-offs for specific neighborhoods between local incarceration spending policies and alternative, locally-focused investment policies that could yield greater returns in public safety, strengthened community institutions and expanded neighborhood networks.
+Million-dollar blocks dramatize the trade-offs for specific neighborhoods between local incarceration spending policies and alternative, locally-focused investment policies that could yield greater returns in public safety, strengthen community institutions, and expand neighborhood networks.

 In the early years, the JRI’s approach as implemented by CSG and JFA adhered to the original strategy of analyzing state prison populations and spending in the communities to which people in prison often return, providing policymakers with options to generate savings and increase public safety, quantifying savings and reinvesting in select high-stakes communities, and measuring impact and enhancing accountability.
 However, in recent years the language used to articulate the implementation of JRI has been revised to reflect a change in orientation and strategy that does not prioritize reducing state prison populations.